lukewhrit/scarecrow/readme.md

 ### Directory Structure

-Scarecrow uses a very simple directory structure that allows for easy customization and development.
-The only required files are `layout.html` and `pages/index.md`.
+Scarecrow uss a simply directory structure, allowing for easy customization and development.
+The only required files are `pages/index.md` and `layout.html`.

 ```
 .